-In order to assist individuals in identifying a career pathway, all students in our College and Career Readiness program complete career assessments at onetonline.org.
+In order to assist individuals in identifying a career pathway, all students in our College and Career Readiness program complete career assessment.
 The results of these assessments will place students into one of the career clusters shown in the chart below.
 Please click on the chart to view each career cluster.

-Student results from the career assessments become part of a students permanent file and are also shared with the Wyoming Department of Workforce Services, Vocational Rehabilitation, and Wyoming Family Literacy once appropriate release forms are completed.
+Results of the career assessments may become part of a student’s permanent file and may be shared with the Wyoming Department of Workforce Services and/or Vocational Rehabilitation, once appropriate release forms are completed.

 Students use these individualized results to research various careers in an identified pathway while instructors tailor instruction around a specific career pathway whenever possible.

-In order to provide students with more opportunities to learn the skills needed for a specific career, the Adult Learning Center at EWC offers a variety of options to students.
+In order to provide students with more opportunities to learn the skills needed for a specific career, the College and Career Readiness center at EWC offers a variety of options to students.

 Career Pathways Explorations and Trainings (CPET)